v81d/wattage/README.md

 ## Contributing

 ### Reporting Issues

 To report an issue or bug, visit Wattage's [issue tracker](https://github.com/v81d/wattage/issues) on GitHub.

 ### Translating the Project

 You can contribute by adding translations for strings in the application.
-To do so, create a fork of this repository and add your translation files.
-Then, open a Pull Request with `translate` as the base branch.
+See [TRANSLATING.md](TRANSLATING.md) for more information.

 ### Pull Requests

 To push your features or fixes into this official repository:

 1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/my-feature`).
+2. Create a feature branch (`git checkout -b feature/my-feature`) or a fix branch (`git checkout -b fix/my-fix`).
-3. Commit your changes (`git commit -m "Add new feature"`).
+3. Commit your changes (`git commit -m "feat: add new feature"`).
 4. Push the branch (`git push origin feature/my-feature`).
-5. Open a Pull Request with `contrib` as the base branch.
+5. Open a pull request with `contrib` as the base branch.

 ## License